 Through a staff consultation on Pupil Premium, it was identified that many pupils eligible for the Pupil Premium struggled with imaginative writing as well as basic SPAG.
 It was also found that these types or pupils didn't have a lot of opportunities to have life enriching experiences.
 The English department took all of the pupils in Y7 to the theatre to see a play.
 They taught a series of pre-lessons and post-lessons to create a detailed and accurate piece of imaginative writing.
 This meant that pupils received life enrichment, opportunities to develop imaginative writing and also opportunities to work on extra SPAG skills.

-Impact: 65 pupils attended both the theatre and the workshop and the average writing level rose by 1 whole sub-level within 5 or 6 lessons.
+62 pupils attended both the theatre and the workshop and 27 pupils improved by a whole step.
 Over half of the pupils improved their accuracy by a significant margin.

 Maths Revision Hotel

 Consultations with pupils and parents who were eligible for the Pupil Premium showed that pupils struggled to have a place to revise, to sleep well, to eat well and to know how to revise.
 It was decided that carefully selected Y11 pupils would spend 5 days at a hotel immediately preceding their first maths exam.
 They were taken to and from school, received free meals, had use of the gym and pool and received extra lessons after school at the hotel in conference facilities and extra workshops.
 Study sessions were also put on.

 Of the pupils eligible for the Pupil Premium who attended the hotel a score of +0.59 was achieved overall and +0.07 for Maths.